mr7brown/portfolio/docs/Developer/Git/git-setup.md

 $ touch notes.md
 ```

-1. Check to make sure Git recognizes the new file:
+2. Check to make sure Git recognizes the new file:

 ```
 # You should now see "notes.md" listed.
-ls
+$ git status
 ```

-1. Add the file so git can begin tracking the file:
+3. Add the file so git can begin tracking the file:

 ```
 $ git add notes.md
 ```

-1. Commit the file to `HEAD`:
+4. Commit the file to `HEAD`:

 ```
 $ git commit -m "<enter descriptive message>"